 - Two Egyptologists found a 7th century Egyptian statue being used as a bike rack in a museum in Southampton.

 - Mummies were once a lot more common in Egypt, since mummification had previously been a very popular form of burial.
 Before the world fully appreciated the scientific and historical significance of mummies, many of them were used to make medicine (not something they're good for).
 There are also stories of them being used as fuel for locomotives, but the jury's still out on the truth of that.
+They were also ground up and used as pigment, apropriately called "Mummy Brown."

 - The first gold rush in the United States was sparked when it was discovered that the Reed family was using a 17 pound gold nugget found on their property as a doorstop.